 - Measure your stoma, if needed.
 After your surgery, the size of your stoma may change.
 Your doctor may want you to measure it and will give you a measurement guide to help you do this.

 - Put on the new pouch.
-Position the opening in the barrier around the stoma and apply the sticky side to the skin.
+Position the opening in the barrier around the stoma, and apply the sticky side to the skin.
 Press down until all edges are sealed.
 If your pouch is open-ended, attach the clip.

-Treating skin irritation
+Treating irritated skin